 Many former students have stated that their careers and job opportunities were enhanced by their gerontology training.
 A secondary major provides extra credentials for employment by supplementing your knowledge base within your chosen career path.
 Americans are now living longer due to technological advances.
 They are also a diverse group with a wide range of needs and interests.
 There are almost unlimited possibilities for individuals to work not only in the field of healthcare and retirement planning, but also in the delivery of new products and services.
 Having a background in gerontology may provide job opportunities in the areas of financial/legal services, leisure/travel/hospitality, fitness/wellness, advocacy, marketing and product development, counseling, program planning and evaluation, architectural/environmental services and more.
 People working in the field of gerontology report great job satisfaction and feel that they are truly making a difference in the lives of older Americans.
 Want to work with the older population but not sure how?
-Look at our brochure with ideas about careers to pair with the secondary major in gerontology, the long term care administration program or the minor in gerontology.
+Look at our brochures on the secondary major in gerontology, the long term care administration program or the minor in gerontology.

 A secondary major requires more hours than a minor, but less hours than a double major.
 It allows you to get an area of specialization within your preferred area of study and is typically more interdisciplinary than a minor.
 Most students find it enhances their job opportunities after college.
 If a student is applying for medical school or additional degrees after their Bachelors degree, they find it gives them an edge in the application process.
 The Secondary Major in Gerontology at Kansas State University requires a total of 24 credit hours which may overlap with courses taken for the students' primary major.
 The secondary major may not be completed as a stand-alone program.

-A new 15-credit minor in gerontology is now available.
+Available since June 2020, a15-credit minor in gerontology is now available.
 It includes 6 credit hours of required courses (GERON 315 Introduction to Gerontology and GERON 510 Aging in America: Policy & Advocacy) and 9 hours of electives taken from our list of approved courses.

 Students should take the Intro to Gerontology in one of their first few semesters after adding the secondary major or minor because it provides background information for other gerontology courses.
 It does not need to be the very first class that a student takes in the program.
 Before a student enrolls in the Seminar in Gerontology, they must take 15 hours of other gerontology courses.